Powered by MOMENTUM MEDIA

 “Advice on property transactions has not been addressed, leaving investors at the mercy of an unregulated sector that can push people into poor investments counter to their interests, including known high-risk investments like land banking,” it said.

-“This inquiry should consider the ongoing risks that investors and the people who live in investment properties face because of this regulatory gap,” it added.
+“This inquiry should consider the ongoing risks that investors and the people who live in investment properties face because of this regulatory gap,” it said.

 The CPRC also raised concerns regarding remuneration structures that “lead to professionals recommending inappropriate loans”.